 *Clinics.
 Numerous clinics will be given by the guest artists, UMD jazz faculty and by our adjudicators, all of whom are recognized leaders in their fields.

 *Scholarships.
 The chance for instrumentalists to audition for a scholarship to attend the University of Minnesota Duluth as a music major!

 *Prizes.
 Performance certificates and prizes will be awarded to individuals who offer outstanding performances during the day.

-Please register online OR print and complete the reservation form and return it with payment by the February 1st deadline so that we can hold a spot for your ensemble(s) at this year’s festival.
+Please register for the festival online by the February 15th deadline so that we can hold a spot for your ensembles at this year's festival.
 The fee for participants will be $200.00 per ensemble.
-We will fill performance spots on a first come, first serve basis so get your reservation form in early.
-Upon receipt of your registration fee, we will contact you regarding group hotel rates and other information.
+We will fill performance spots on a first-come, first-serve basis so get your reservation form in as early as possible!
+Upon receipt of your registration fee, we will contact you regarding payment, group hotel rates and other information.